-- Load-Bearing Boss: Shultze runs his city personally and never employ any deputy who knows all of his secrets, so when he dies by the accident, nobody knows what to do and the city grinds to a standstill.
+- Load-Bearing Boss: Shultze runs his city personally and never employs any deputy who knows all of his secrets, so when he's killed in the accident, nobody knows what to do and the city grinds to a standstill.

 - A Nazi by Any Other Name: Shultze.
 Long before any actual one, though the tradition that eventually bore the NSDAP certainly already existed.

-- Politically Incorrect Villain: Schultze's quite unabashedly racist, and publish tracts about the "Latin" race's degenerate character, despite himself having a French grandparent.
+- Politically Incorrect Villain: Schultze's quite unabashedly racist, and publishes tracts about the "Latin" race's degenerate character, despite himself having a French grandparent.

 - Unbuilt Trope:

-- Weapons Of Mass Destruction: Shultze's gas shells, for which Marcel himself might've unwittingly give him an idea, after he reports a blackdamp (a carbon dioxide accumulation) in one of the mines while he worked there.
+- Weapons Of Mass Destruction: Shultze's gas shells, for which Marcel himself might've unwittingly given him an idea, after he reports a blackdamp (a carbon dioxide accumulation) in one of the mines while he worked there.
 Also, an Older Than Radio example of Recursive Ammo: a shell packed with small cannons firing incendiary bombs, designed to burn a city to ash with one shot.